Krasnyanskiy/spring-with-jsrc-integration-on-wildfly/README.md

 JSRC intagration with Spring
 ============================

-To run your Spring application on WildFly 8.1 Application Server you can consider this source.
-It is important to add the proper exclusions to your `WildFly Deployment Structure Descriptor`:
+To run your Spring application on WildFly 8.1 Application Server you can make a few simple steps.
+First of all `JSRC` is written on `Jersey` so it is very important to exclude WildFly's JSR 311 implementation (`RestEasy`) from AS and replace it with `Jersey` implementaion.
+The proper exclusions in your `WildFly Deployment Structure Descriptor` could be done in the way like this:

 ```java
 <jboss-deployment-structure>